-(21%) and the US (24%).
+Guatemala (19%) and significantly lower than rates in Honduras (27%) and the US (29%).
 While female rates of government service have steadily increased over recent decades, women remain underrepresented in all levels of government.
-The government appointed the first female attorney general in 2016 (Photo: Belizean students sing to commemorate the opening of a health center in Ladvville in central Belize).

-Gender Based Violence (GBV)

-While rape and sexual assault are criminal offenses, they remain underreported due to victims' fear of retaliation and lack of faith in the judicial system.
+The government appointed the first female attorney general in 2016.
+Gender Based Violence (GBV) While rape and sexual assault are criminal offenses, they remain underreported due to victims' fear of retaliation and lack of faith in the judicial system.
 There also exists a societal stigma for victims who report sexual violence.
 Marital rape is also a criminal offense, though spouses must be separated or have initiated divorce proceedings for the courts to label such an assault as rape.
 Belizean law classifies domestic violence as a civil rather than criminal offense.
-Under the legal code, domestic violence encompasses not just physical abuse but also sexual, financial psychological harm.
-Nevertheless, victims receive and inadequate services and support.
+Under the legal code, domestic violence encompasses not just physical abuse but also sexual, financial and psychological harm.
+Nevertheless, victims receive inadequate services and support.
 As of 2018, just 3 women's shelters existed for the entire country.
 Trafficking: Belize is a destination, transit, and source country for forced labor and sex trafficking, particularly among children.
 In tourist areas, foreign sex tourists exploit child victims.
 In other cases, destitute parents sometimes encourage their adolescent children into relationships with older men who provide money or gifts in exchange for sexual acts.
 Immigrant women from other CENTAM countries are particularly vulnerable to both forced labor and sex trafficking.
 Limited enforcement of anti-trafficking laws and complicity by government officials aggravates the problem.

-Sex and Procreation

-Belizeans traditionally view sexual intimacy as a private matter appropriate only within a marriage.
-Nevertheless, the fertility rate among adolescents is high, with some 68 births per 1,000 females aged 15-19 in 2018, over 3 times the US rate (19).
+Sex and Procreation Belizeans traditionally view sexual intimacy as a private matter appropriate only within a marriage.
+Nevertheless, the fertility rate among adolescents is high, with some 57 births per 1,000 females aged 15-19 in 2021, over 3 times the US rate (16).

 Upon becoming pregnant, most teens drop out of school, though recent reforms allow some to resume their education after giving birth.
 Some young mothers choose to remain unmarried, staying at home with their own mothers as support (see p.
 2 of Family and Kinship).
-At 2.7 births per woman, Belize's overall fertility rate is higher than regional neighbors Honduras (2.1) and El Salvador (2.1), as well as that of the US (1.8) (Photo: Canadian soldier provides medical care to a child in Valley of Peace, a community founded in 1982 to house refugees from El Salvador's civil war).
+At 2.6 births per woman, Belize's overall fertility rate is higher than regional neighbors Honduras (2.0) and El Salvador (2.0), as well as that of the US (1.8).
+Homosexuality In 2016, Belize's Supreme Court ruled that laws criminalizing male homosexuality were unconstitutional.

-Homosexuality

-In 2016, Belize's Supreme Court ruled that laws criminalizing male homosexuality were unconstitutional.
 The ruling also outlawed discrimination based on sexual orientation.
 Nevertheless, LGBT individuals often face harassment and discrimination, even from the authorities.
 Although society has become more tolerant in recent years, LGBT Belizeans tend to conceal their sexual orientation.

-6. LANGUAGE AND COMMUNICATION

-Language Overview

-Most Belizeans speak more than 1 language.
+SEX & 6.
+LANGUAGE AND COMMUNICATION Language Overview Most Belizeans speak more than 1 language.
 According to the 2010 census, some 63% of Belizeans speak English, the official language, while about 45% speak Belize Kriol, an English-based creole language.
 Due to decades of immigration from Belize's Central American (CENTAM) neighbors, some 57% speak Spanish.
 Other languages include 3 Mayan languages, Garifuna, and Low German.

-English and Belize Kriol

-Spoken by most Belizeans at least as a second language, English is the primary language for education government, and business.

-contrast.
-Belize Kriol is spoken commonly in the home and in other informal contexts.
-While Kriol historically was purely spoken а language. linauists have developed writing system and published a dictionary in recent years (Photo: US Army soldier visits a school in Double Head Cabbage in central Belize).
+English and Belize Kriol Spoken by most Belizeans at least as a second language, English is the primary language for education government, and business.
+By contrast, Belize Kriol is spoken commonly in the home and in other informal contexts.
+While Kriol was historically purely a spoken language, linguists have developed a writing system and published a dictionary in recent years.